sofwerx/swx-devops/NVIDIA.md

     docker run -ti --rm --runtime=nvidia nvidia/cuda nvidia-smi

+There are 2 ways to make docker add nvidia devices by default.

+The first way is to create a `/etc/docker/daemon.json` that looks like this:

+    {
+        "runtimes": {
+            "nvidia": {
+                "path": "nvidia-container-runtime",
+                "runtimeArgs": []
+            }
+        }
+    }

-The final remaning step to prepare your docker-engine is to edit your `dockerd` startup script and add this to the end:
+The second way is to edit your `dockerd` startup script and add this to the end:

     --default-runtime=nvidia

-On a docker-machine generic driver provisioned ubuntu 16.04 host, I need to edit:
+For this second way, on a docker-machine generic driver provisioned ubuntu 16.04 host, I need to edit:

     sudo vi /etc/systemd/system/docker.service.d/10-machine.conf